Expedition of Zayd ibn Harithah (Al-Jumum)

 Expedition of Zayd ibn Harithah in al-Jumum took place in September 627 (AH 6).

 Zayd ibn Harithah was the freed slave and the adopted son of Muhammad.
-A platoon, under the leadership of Zayd ibn Harithah, was sent to Al Jumum, the habitation of Banu Salim, in the same year.
+He led a platoon Muhammad sent to Al Jumum, the home of Banu Salim, in the same year.
 A group of non-Muslims were captured.
-A woman from Banu Muzaina was also captured, and she showed them the way to the enemy’s camp.
-There the Muslims took some captives and gained a lot of booty.
-Later on, Muhammad granted the woman her freedom and married her to one of his followers.
+A woman from Banu Muzaina was also captured, and she showed them the way to the enemy's camp, where the Muslims took captives and seized a large amount of booty.
+Later Muhammad freed the woman and married her to one of his followers.